Long-reigning British and Thai monarchs shared a bond

 In Thailand, the monarch is considered a semi-divine figurehead and the royal family is protected from insults and criticism by some of the harshest lese-majeste laws in the world -- with up to 15 years in jail per charge.

-The Thai media has been much more restrained in its reporting on the Southeast Asian nation's royal family, compared to the British tabloid press.
+The Thai media has been much more restrained in its reporting on the Southeast Asian nation's royal family, compared to the British tabloid press's coverage of its royals.

 While Britain goes into 10 days of national mourning, Thais wore black for a year as part of the kingdom's grieving period for the beloved King Bhumibol.